liamnaddell/cipher/README.md

 This program is a _TEST_ and _TEST_ only, it is not a _STRONG_ cipher, and should _NOT_ be used when encrypting important data

+## Installing

+* firstly, we need to get the software, you can do this by entering `go get -d github.com/liamnaddell/cipher`
+* we change directories to the source directory with `cd $(GOPATH)/src/github.com/liamnaddell/cipher`
+* we get the official golang dependancy management tool with `go get -u github.com/golang/dep/cmd/dep`
+* Compile the software with `make`
+* Install it to `/usr/local/bin` with `sudo make install`
+* Profit

 ## Usage

 ```